-Considering the performance data for sellers and real estate professionals, the best commercial real estate listing website is Ten-X with the highest amount of monthly traffic per property listing (3342 visits).
+Considering the performance data for sellers and real estate professionals, the best commercial real estate listing website is Ten-X, with the highest monthly traffic per property listing (3342 visits).

-For potential buyers interested in a large inventory, it’s Craigslist, followed by OfficeSpace and LoopNet.
+For potential buyers interested in a large inventory, it’s Craigslist, followed by LoopNet.

-Since this article was about finding out the best commercial real estate listing website, it doesn’t mean that you only have to work with the one I found.
+Since this article was about finding the best commercial real estate listing website, it doesn’t mean you only have to work with the one I found.

-To increase your exposure as a seller or real estate professional, you could use several ones at the same time (for example the best 3) and increase your visibility with an upgrade and getting your listings on the first page.
+To increase your exposure as a seller or real estate professional, you could use several simultaneously (for example, the best 3), increase your visibility with an upgrade, and get your listings on the first page.

-The latter may allow you to leverage a website with a high amount of monthly traffic, that only has an average or lower amount of monthly traffic per property listing.
+The latter may allow you to leverage a website with high monthly traffic that only has an average or lower monthly traffic per property listing.